elves/elvish.io/src/ref/language.md

 *   If a variable existed before, it reverts to its old value.

 *   If not, its value becomes the empty string.
+(This behavior will likely change to deleting the variable.)

 Example: